FLUX-SE/all_docs/docs/07_Metering/03_Loudness_ITU-R_BS._1770_and_EBU-R128_(PLOUD)/02_Dolby_Dialogue_Intelligence.md

 type="document" target="Loudness">Loudness </link> values.
 Toggling Dialogue Intelligence on and off forces a reset of the meter values.

-<title>Copyright &amp; patent information</title>
-<b>Created under license from Dolby Laboratories Licensing Corporation.
-Use of this Software
-does not convey a license nor imply a right under any patent, or any other industrial or intellectual property right of Dolby Laboratories.</b>

 # Copyright & patent information
+**Created under license from Dolby Laboratories Licensing Corporation.
+Use of this Software does not convey a license nor imply a right under any patent, or any other industrial or intellectual property right of Dolby Laboratories.**

 Dolby and the double-D symbol are registered trademarks of Dolby Laboratories.
 Dialogue Intelligence is a trademark of Dolby Laboratories.